 Plus, you can use the app to chat with other passengers onboard for free!
 They do not have to be in the same stateroom, either.
 To chat with anyone onboard, you can simply send them an invitation by inputting their full name.

 2. Book dining and beverage packages early

-Avid Royal Caribbean cruisers will tell you to book your dining and beverage packages early.
-Typically throughout the year, the cruise line will run sales that drop the price of the packages.
-You can always cancel your package and repurchase for the current price to ensure you’ve snagged the lowest price.
+Royal Caribbean fans will tell you to book your dining and beverage packages early.
+Typically throughout the year, the cruise line will run sales that drop the price of the packages on the Cruise Planner.

 3. Know your loyalty benefits

 If you have cruised more than once with Royal Caribbean, you start earning points in their loyalty program.
-The more you cruise, the more points you’ll accrue and the higher loyalty status you’ll earn.
+The more you cruise, the more points you’ll accrue and the higher loyalty status you’ll earn!

 4. Make reservations early

 The sooner you can make reservations for your cruise, the better you will be.
 On some of the bigger ships, booking reservations early will be advantageous.
 You do not want to be stuck scrambling for a last-minute reservation or left disappointed that you were unable to see one of the shows or dine at one of the specialty restaurants that you were eyeing.

 This goes for shore excursions as well.
 You can cancel 48 hours before arriving at the port of call for free, so it is best to be safe and reserve your spot if you are thinking about a certain tour.
 You will find that if you wait to book yours at the last minute onboard, the most popular excursions are often sold out, especially the cabanas and waterpark at Royal Caribbean's Perfect Day at CocoCay.

 Note that sometimes you are unable to book activities and shows until boarding.
 Make time in your embarkation schedule to do this as early as possible.
 Even better, try to snag one of the earliest boarding times!